joshamilton/Hamilton_acI_2017/README.md

 ***

-This repo contains code in support of our forthcoming manuscript, "Reverse Ecology and Metatranscriptomics of Uncultivated Freshwater Actinobacteria."
-It relies extensively on the reverseEcology Python package, developed for this project.
+This repo contains code in support of the manuscript, "Metabolic Network Analysis and Metatranscriptomics Reveals Auxotrophies and Nutrient Sources of a Cosmopolitan Freshwater Microbial Lineage."
+It relies on the reverseEcology Python package, developed for this project.
 The package is available on [PyPi](https://pypi.python.org/pypi/reverseEcology).

 ***